-If you are like a lot of people, when you hear Majorca, you think of British retirees basking in the gorgeous sunlight and letting their knickers get some fresh air while they spend their holiday in Majorca relaxing and enjoying the retired life.
-The truth is though, Majorca has a lot going for it if you are looking for adventure too.
+If you are like a lot of people, when you hear Majorca, you think of British retirees basking in the gorgeous sunlight and enjoying warmth and fresh air while they enjoy the retired life.
+The truth is Majorca has a lot going for it if you are looking for adventure too.
 These three adventures are just a small selection of truly awesome Majorca adventures that are not for those with heart conditions or severe vericose veins (though they might be doable even if you do have those things)

 Majorca Adventure #1: Canyoning

-Canyoning is a relatively new sport that involves walking, scrambling, climbing, jumping, abseiling and/or swimming through a canyon.
+Canyoning involves walking, scrambling, climbing, jumping, abseiling and/or swimming through a canyon.
 The limestone in Majorca’s Tramuntana mountain range boasts many canyons that have been carved out over millions of years by water.
 These narrow gorges, with beautifully sculpted walls and waterfalls provide a striking setting for this all-action activity.
-This is one way that your grandparents are not going to be seen doing during their Majorca holidays.
+This is one activity that your grandparents are not going to be seen doing during their Majorca holidays.

 The sport is practised throughout the year in Mallorca with the best weather from October to April when the rainfall is at its heaviest.
 I don’t know why it’s better with heavy rain, but for some reason, that’s the season to do it.
 Could have to do with the lush greenery and scenic waterfalls – or maybe the mud makes it more treacherous.